khoang98/sudoku/README.md

 # sudoku
 COSC 273: Parallel and Distributed Computing Final Project

-Connor Haugh, Kaitlin Hoang, Kyler Kopacz, Sam Rydzewski.
+Connor Haugh, Kaitlin Hoang, Kyler Kopacz, Samantha Rydzewski.

-## **Functionality:**
+## **OVERVIEW:**
-Presently, the implementation contians the two solvers against which the parralel versions will test against.
-The first is a simple baseline implementation in java, the second is an implementation in prolog, which uses a logic programming approach to solve the same problem.
+Our project aims to build a parallel sudoku solver.
+Sudoku is a logic based, combinatorial number-placement puzzle.
+A traditional sudoku board consists of a 9x9 grid with some numbers prefilled and the goal is to fill in numbers 1-9 such that each row, column, and 3x3 square contains each number.
+Our baseline, sequential solver solves the puzzle as follows:
+  Select an empty place on the board, p
+  Select a value 1-9, x
+  Determine if x at p violates any of the 1-9 exclusiveness for any row, column, or subgrid
+    if no, add x to the grid at p and recur if yes, return to step 2 and select another value.
+If no values are valid, backtrack and remove the last value added.
+  When the grid is full, return

+We also built a baseline solution in Prolog.
+Our program compares this two baseline performances to that of 3 parallel implementations we refer to as the Embarrassingly Parallel solution, Fork-Join solution, and Recursive solution.
+We discuss the specifics of these solutions in the Functionality section.

 ### **HOW TO COMPLIE + RUN:**

-#### **Without Prolog:**
-Simply compile with javac*.java and then run "java SudokuTester.java" By default, not downloading prolog is an option as well, it just won't show up in the results.
+Simply compile with javac*.java and then run "java RunSudoku".

+A GUI will appear where you can select which implementations you'd like to compare.
+After clicking on them, click the run button and the results will appear in the white box in the GUI.
+If you do not have Prolog installed, do not select that option.
+We give instructions on how to install Prolog below.

 #### **With Prolog: ADD SWI PROLOG TO YOUR MACHINE**
 #### **Mac:**